 It’s common knowledge that your HVAC system uses a great deal of the energy that your home consumes.
 When you make adjustments to your HVAC system you can either burn a lot of energy, or you can keep things efficient and try to lower your impact on the environment and your energy bills by keeping the temperature in your house closer to the temperatures outside.
 In summer and winter, your settings matter the most.

 People who keep their thermostat at relatively inefficient temperatures that are far above or below the norm often don’t know.
-After all, you don’t walk into someone’s house and ask them how they’ve set their thermostat and whether it has helped them save money.
 So, we’ve created this guide to help you assess where you are and if you can change up your settings.